FusionAuth/fusionauth-android-sdk/README.md

 This means that after a dependency (e.g. language, framework, or operating system) is deprecated by its maintainer, this library will also be deprecated by us, and may eventually be updated to use a newer version.

-## Release Process
+## Pre-Release Process

-The release process is as follows:
+The pre-release process is as follows:
+- Compare the gradlew version `./gradlew -v` with the latest [gradle release](https://gradle.org/releases/) and update if necessary.
+- Review, test and merge any open [Dependency Pull Requests](https://github.com/FusionAuth/fusionauth-android-sdk/pulls).
 - Update the version in the `library/build.gradle.kts` file with a pre-release version according to the [Semantic Versioning](https://semver.org/) guidelines.
 - Update the documentation with `./gradlew dokkaHtml`.
 - Commit the changes with the commit message `chore(release): <pre-release-version> 🎉`.
 - Create a new tag `v<pre-release-version>`.
-- Make sure all Workflows where successful https://github.com/FusionAuth/fusionauth-android-sdk/actions.
+- Make sure all Workflows where successful in [Actions](https://github.com/FusionAuth/fusionauth-android-sdk/actions).

+The `pre-release.yml` workflow will automatically create a GitHub release, build the library, and add the artifact to GitHub.

+## Release Process

+The release process is as follows:
+- Check if a pre-release exists, if not start with the pre-release process.
-- Update the version in the `library/build.gradle.kts` file with a release version according to the [Semantic Versioning](https://semver.org/) guidelines.
+- Update the release version in the `library/build.gradle.kts` file, derived from the pre-release version according to the [Semantic Versioning](https://semver.org/) guidelines.
 - Commit the changes with the commit message `chore(release): <version> 🎉`.
 - Create a new tag `v<version>`.
 - Push the changes and the tag to the repository.

-A workflow will automatically create a GitHub release, build the library, and publish it to Maven Central.
+The `release.yml` workflow will automatically create a GitHub release, build the library, and publish it to Maven Central.

+### Release Quickstart Process

 After the release is published, update the version in the [FusionAuth Android Quickstart Repository](https://github.com/FusionAuth/fusionauth-quickstart-java-android-fusionauth-sdk/):
 - Check out the https://github.com/FusionAuth/fusionauth-quickstart-kotlin-android-native repository.
 - Replace the `app/src` directory with the `app/src` of this repository.
 - Update `implementation("io.fusionauth:fusionauth-android-sdk:${version}")` in the `app/build.gradle` file.
-- (Optional) If the `app/build.gradle.kts` and `build.gradle.kts` file was changed, update the according files in the quickstart repository.
+- (Optional) If the `app/build.gradle.kts` and `build.gradle.kts` file was changed, update the content of the according files in the quickstart repository.
 - (Optional) If the FusionAuth configuration changed, update the according files in the quickstart repository.
+- (Optional) Compare the gradlew version `./gradlew -v` with the version used in the SDK and update if necessary.
 - Commit the changes with the commit message `chore(release): <version> 🎉`.
 - Create a new tag `v<version>`.
 - Push the changes and the tag to the repository.